 To see a dramatic difference in your skin it would be very hard to consume enough vitamin C from fruits and vegetables alone.
 The recommended daily allowance for vitamin C is only 75-90mg but for noticeable acne clearing benefits you need to be consuming around 1,000mg per day.
 This RDA isn’t enough for optimal health – it’s just the very minimum dosage to prevent scurvy – a disease caused by vitamin C deficiency.

-what are the best sources of vitamin c for acne and scars?
+what are the best sources of vitamin c to heal acne and scars?

 Most fruits and vegetables contain a good amount of vitamin C but it’s important that they are eaten raw as cooking fruit or vegetables can cause loss of vitamin C. The most vitamin C rich food in the world is an Amazonian fruit called Camu Camu.
 An unbeatable 7.5% of it’s weight is vitamin C meaning that 10g of Camu Camu contains a mega 750mg of vitamin C. Other great vitamin C rich fruits are Amla fruit (6% vitamin C), Acerola cherry (4.5% vitamin C), Rosehip (2% vitamin C), Guava (0.22% vitamin C) and Peppers (0.18% vitamin C).